Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era: Shadow Generation

 \section{Shadow Generation}

-Shadow generation serves three main purposes: (i) image composition, which involves generating cast shadows for objects in photos such that one can insert or reposition objects in photos; (ii) data augmentation, which aims to create cast shadows in images to produce photo-realistic images to support deep neural network training; and (iii) sketching, which focuses on generating shadows for hand-drawn sketches to accelerate the drawing process.
+Shadow generation serves three main purposes: (i) image composition, which involves generating cast shadows for objects in photos such that one can insert or reposition objects realistically; (ii) data augmentation, which creates cast shadows in images to produce photo-realistic samples for deep model training; and (iii) sketching, which focuses on generating shadows for hand-drawn sketches to accelerate the artistic process. \xwhu{Unlike shadow removal, shadow generation requires explicit modeling of illumination geometry and occlusion consistency to maintain visual plausibility.}